Massachusetts fuel assistance, energy conservation and LIHEAP Low Income Energy Bill Program.

-Assistance is offered in Massachusetts as part of the Low Income Home Energy Assistance Program, LIHEAP, weatherization, and a resource known as HEARTWAP.
-The programs focus on helping people pay their utility bills, in particular winter heating costs.
+Assistance is offered in Massachusetts as part of the Low Income Home Energy Assistance Program (known as LIHEAP), weatherization, and a resource known as HEARTWAP.
+The free grant based programs focus on helping people pay their utility bills, in particular winter heating costs.
 Many of these resources are paid for by the federal government, and the services focus on residents including senior citizens, disabled, and households with children.
+Find how to apply for LIHEAP or weatherization in Massachusetts below.

 When someone applies for one of these assistance programs, they will more than often be referred to or enrolled in additional services.
 For example, if an individual applies for LIHEAP fuel assistance, they can be enrolled in an energy conservation program such as weatherization.
 The state of Massachusetts is focused on doing whatever it can to get families warm during the winter, and to help them keep their power and utilities connected.